sailfishos/docs.sailfishos.org/Develop/Apps/README.md

 ## sfdk command line tool

 sfdk is a command line tool which allows you to build software packages without using the Sailfish IDE.
 You can find the sfdk executable inside the bin directory of your Sailfish SDK installation.
-On Windows we recommend using it from Git Bash for the best experience.
+On Windows we recommend using it from MSYS2 shell for the best experience.
+On macOS a more recent version of `bash` and `bash-completion@2` from Homebrew is recommended.

 ## Building blocks